Daylesford House

 The house has been listed Grade I on the National Heritage List for England since 1960, and its gardens were subsequently Grade II* listed on the Register of Historic Parks and Gardens in 1986.

-The grounds include an orangery in late 18th century Gothick style, which has a separate Grade I listing.
+The grounds include an orangery in late 18th century Gothic style, which has a separate Grade I listing.
 The stable block and ice house in the grounds are also separately Grade II listed.